csmap-surveys/csmap-surveys.github.io/tiktok_takeout_inst_ios.md

 <p>5.
 Tap "Request data".</p>
 </div>
 <h1 style="text-align: left;"><strong style="font-size: 30px; color: #FF0000">STOP!</strong></h1>
-<p>Please allow up to <strong>1-4</strong> days for your data to be prepared before proceeding to the next steps.</p>
+<p>Your data file won’t be ready immediately.
+For some users it might take a few minutes and for others it might take up to <strong>4</strong>4> days.
+Remember to check back daily on this screen to see when your data file is ready.
+We will also be sending out email reminders to check back for it.</p>
 <br/>
-*Note: if your file size is larger than 1 GB, you most likely selected more data than requested.
-Please make sure you unselect “videos” in step 4.*
 <div style="padding-top:30px;"></div>
 </div>

-## Step 2: Download Your Data
+## Part 2: Download Your Data
 <div style="display: flex; flex-direction: column; align-items: flex-start; gap: 20px;">
 <div style="text-align: left;">
 <img src="images/iOS/iphone_6.png" width="250" style="margin-bottom: 5px;x">